Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Operators_And_Assignments/Operators And Assignments.md

     }
 }
 ```
-* We can apply these operators for integral types also.
+* We *can apply these operators for integral types also*.
 ```java
 public class Main {
     public static void main(String[] args) {